Everything you need to know about named and additional insureds

 Here’s what you need to know.

-The named insured is the person or entity who owns the policy, and whose name appears on the first page of the policy.
+The named insured definition is the person or entity who owns the policy, and whose name appears on the first page of the policy.
 They may also be referred to as the policyholder or the primary insured.
 The named insured owns the policy and is entitled to all of the coverage provided by the policy.
 Losses will be covered per the terms of the policy, up to its limits.
+If you have purchased a business insurance policy to cover your business, your business is likely the named insured.

-The use of this term may vary from one insurance company to another.
+As you choose a policy, you may wonder what designated insured vs. additional insured denotes and how insured party meaning varies in the industry.
+The use of these terms may vary from one insurance company to another.
 At Hiscox, the additional named insured and the named insured both have full rights under the policy.
 The named insured is the one who is responsible for paying the premiums, and who can cancel the policy.
 The additional named insured doesn’t have those obligations to the insurer.

 Coverage for an additional insured